-As of 2016, 89% of American households possessed at least one personal computer.
+Computer networks have become a central part of our daily lives in an incredibly short amount of time.
+At least 89% of American households have at least one personal computer today.
 In 1984, that number sat at just 8%.

 What Does a Computer Network Do?

 Computer networks provide the foundation on which all communication happens in the world of information technology.
 At their simplest, computer networks are groups of computers, connected together, using common communication protocols to exchange messages or data.

 The first computer network came online in 1969 and served as a precursor to the internet we all know and use today.
 Known as ARPANET, it was developed by the Advanced Research Projects Agency (ARPA) and the U.S. Defense Department as a way for researchers at labs and universities to collaborate and share information.
 ARPANET stands for “Advanced Research Projects Agency Network.”

 This was the first general-purpose and scalable computer network ever, but others followed in close succession.

 Computer networks provide a very wide range of IT functionality, including:

 - Exchanging communications using email, video chat, instant message, SMS and other platforms